 The Comprehensive Planning and Design (CPAD) section is involved in the implementation of Legacy 2030, Forsyth County's comprehensive plan.
-The work of CPAD focuses on area planning, Legacy-related text amendments, Legacy monitoring and maintenance, RUCA review, growth management, activity centers, downtown planning, and the identification and research of development trends.
+The work of CPAD focuses on area planning, Legacy-related text amendments, Legacy monitoring and maintenance, RUCA review, growth management, activity centers, design, downtown planning, and the identification and research of local development trends.

 What are our Current Projects?

-Legacy 2030 Comprehensive Plan
+- Legacy 2030 Comprehensive Plan

-Area Plan Updates
+- Area Plan Updates

-Design assistance to City and County
+- Design assistance to City and County departments, as requested

 What are our Responsibilities?